JEE Advanced 2025: Performance Criteria in Class XII

 Overview

-For admission to IITs, a candidate should satisfy at least one of the following criteria:-
+For admission to IITs, a candidate must satisfy at least one of the following criteria:

-• Must have secured at least 75% aggregate marks in the Class XII (or equivalent) Board examination.
-For SC, ST and PwD candidates, the aggregate marks should be at least 65%.
+• The candidate must have secured at least 75% aggregate marks in the Class XII (or equivalent) Board examination.
+For SC, ST, and PwD candidates, the aggregate marks should be at least 65%.

-• Must be within the category-wise top 20 percentile of successful candidates in his/her respective Class XII (or equivalent) board examination.
+• The candidate must be within the category-wise top 20 percentile of successful candidates in their respective Class XII (or equivalent) board examination.

 To check eligibility criteria to appear for JEE (Advanced), refer to JEE Adv Eligibility.